-NOTE: The 40K models are the only furnaces that receive the outlet restrictor in loose parts bag.
-See Maximum Equivalent Vent Length Table for usage.
+NOTE: The 40K size is the only furnace that receives the outlet restrictor in the loose parts bag.
+See Table 16, Maximum Equivalent Vent Length.

 CODES AND STANDARDS

 Follow all national and local codes and standards in addition to these instructions.
 The installation must comply with regulations of the serving gas supplier, local building, heating, plumbing, and other codes.
 In absence of local codes, the installation must comply with the national codes listed below and all authorities having jurisdiction.